GLOWLADY/polymvthic-resources/README.md

 # POLYMVTHIC RESOURCES

-> **The definitive resource list for polymaths who value privacy, creativity, and autonomy.**
+> **The definitive resource list for polymaths who value privacy, creativity, and freedom.**
 >
 > From Bitcoin wallets to cartel memoirs, command-line tools to cognitive psychology—if it sharpens your mind or secures your freedom, it's here.